TheOdinProject/curriculum/ruby/computer_science/recursive_methods.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

 1. Read the [Chapter on Recursion](http://ruby.bastardsbook.com/chapters/recursion/) in the Bastards Book of Ruby by Dan Nguyen.
-  2. Watch [this explanation of Recursion](https://www.youtube.com/watch?v=6oDQaB2one8) by Web Dev Simplified.
+1. Watch [this explanation of Recursion](https://www.youtube.com/watch?v=6oDQaB2one8) by Web Dev Simplified.
-  3. Watch this [Video on Recursion](https://www.youtube.com/watch?v=mz6tAJMVmfM) from CS50.
+1. Watch this [Video on Recursion](https://www.youtube.com/watch?v=mz6tAJMVmfM) from CS50.
-  4. Read the ["Implementation Issues" section of the wiki article](http://en.wikipedia.org/wiki/Divide_and_conquer_algorithm#Implementation_issues) to get an overview of some of the limitations of recursion.
+1. Read the ["Implementation Issues" section of the wiki article](http://en.wikipedia.org/wiki/Divide_and_conquer_algorithm#Implementation_issues) to get an overview of some of the limitations of recursion.

 </div>

 ### Test yourself

 <div class="lesson-content__panel" markdown="1">

 1. Solve each of the questions from this [Code Quiz](http://www.codequizzes.com/computer-science/beginner/recursion) on Recursion.
 You are not expected to answer them from memory at this point.

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

-* <a class="knowledge-check-link" href="#introduction">How would you briefly define a recursive function?</a>
+- <a class="knowledge-check-link" href="#introduction">How would you briefly define a recursive function?</a>
-* <a class="knowledge-check-link" href="http://ruby.bastardsbook.com/chapters/recursion/">What is the point of recursion?
+- <a class="knowledge-check-link" href="http://ruby.bastardsbook.com/chapters/recursion/">What is the point of recursion?
 Is it more efficient than using a plain loop?</a>
-* <a class="knowledge-check-link" href="https://youtu.be/mz6tAJMVmfM?t=193">What are the 2 essential parts in a recursive function?</a>
+- <a class="knowledge-check-link" href="https://youtu.be/mz6tAJMVmfM?t=193">What are the 2 essential parts in a recursive function?</a>
-* <a class="knowledge-check-link" href="https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm#Stack_size">Why is "stack overflow" relevant to a recursive problem?</a>
+- <a class="knowledge-check-link" href="https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm#Stack_size">Why is "stack overflow" relevant to a recursive problem?</a>

 ### Additional resources

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - ["What is Ruby Recursion and How Does It Work?"](http://stackoverflow.com/questions/6418017/what-is-ruby-recursion-and-how-does-it-work) on Stack Overflow